HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2024 quickLinks & quickNotes
 ...

-- ( roadMaps... )DashboardsH - need extension to be metaDash.H...
+- ( roadMaps... )DashboardsH - need extension to be metaDash.H... ( can exotic chars help?  e.g. 辰 )
     - ... some Private links are likely tro be needed as formative (more detailed) plans emerge
       - this should hide tentative ideas that cause confusion
         - key-able characters should become the first interface to high InformationDensity UniCode Symbols and Words